 Click the System Replication Status link to confirm that the primary and secondary hosts have switched hosts and are active.

-Setting up Google's monitoring agent for SAP HANA
+Setting up the Google monitoring agent for SAP HANA

-Optionally, you can set up Google's monitoring agent for SAP HANA, which collects metrics from SAP HANA and sends them to Stackdriver Monitoring.
-Stackdriver Monitoring allows you to create dashboards for your metrics, set up custom alerts based on metric thresholds, and more.
+Optionally, you can set up the Google monitoring agent for SAP HANA, which collects metrics from SAP HANA and sends them to Monitoring.
+Monitoring lets you create dashboards for your metrics, set up custom alerts based on metric thresholds, and more.

 To monitor an HA cluster, you can install the monitoring agent on either a VM instance outside of the cluster or on each VM instance in the cluster.